How Not to Get Crushed By Income Tax Collections from a Partnership (Completed)

 Instructor: Bradley Burnett

-Begin Time: 12:00pm Pacific Time
+Begin Time: |

-3 hours Federal Tax Related for EAs and OTRPs
+3 hours for CPAs 3 hours Federal Tax Related for EAs and OTRPs 3 hours Federal Tax Law for CTEC |

 Centralized Partnership IRS Audit Rules (CPAR): Every Partnership (and LLC) Must Make a Stand and Other Freight Train Stories

 Effective in 2018 (coming like a freight train), TEFRA partnership IRS audit rules are axed and a whole new regime kicks in.
 Partnerships may now be liable for income tax at 37%.
 IRS exams of partnerships will increase and become much more deadly.
-Do these new “tax procedure” rules spell the beginning of the end for partnerships as we know them?
+Do these new “tax procedure” rules spell the beginning of the end for partnerships as we know them?
 Escape routes are available, but not for all.
 Advance planning is a must to avoid train wrecks of colossal proportion.

 Who Should Attend